-Responsibilities Start Date Expected Completion Date Responsible Person will contact the Department. will maintain contact with DC will also notify the Department with 10 days of change of address and contact information.
+Responsibilities Start Date Expected Completion Date Responsible Person will contact the Department. will maintain contact with DCS will also notify the Department within 10 days of change of address and contact information.
 10/29/2021 Concerned Person: Initial Description As Of: 09/07/2021 will obtain n and maintain stable housing.
-Update As Of: 09/30/2021 (currently living from pl ace to place.
-Responsibilities Start Date Expected Completion Date Responsible Person will provide DCS prof of housing in the form of a signed lease. will also notify DCS in the event of any changes to her address and contact information. notify DCS within 10 days of any changes.
-03/30/2022 will obtain and maintain safe and stable housing sufficient for her self and he children.
-09/30/2021 r 01/31/2022 Concerned Person: × TA 170: Initial Description As Of: 08/03/2020 will resolv ve all of her legal issu es and not incur any new charges.
-Update As Of: 09/30/2021 vill resolv ve all of her legal issu es and not incur any new charges.
+Update As Of: 09/30/2021 ( currently living from pl ace to place.
+Responsibilities Start Date Expected Completion Date Responsible Person will provide DCS prof of housing in the form of a signed lease.
+Vill also notify DCS in the event of any changes to her address and contact information.
+Wi notify DCS within 10 days of any changes.
+09/30/2021 03/30/2022 will obtain and maintain safe and stable housing sufficient for her self and her children.
+09/30/2021 01/31/2022 Concerned Person: 193 Initial Description As Of: 08/03/2020 will resolv ve all of her legal issu es and not incur any new charges.
+Update As Of: 09/30/2021 vill resolu ve all of her legal issue es and not incur any new charges.
+Opulie A3 01.
+00/00/2021 VIII TESON ve all of her legal issu es and not medi any new charges.
 Responsibilities Start Date Expected Completion Date Responsible Person will not incur any new legal charges and will resolve all existing ones.
 She will not associate with others who have a criminal background and will ensure that she lets the Department know if she obtains any new charges.
-08/03/2020 03/30/2022 Concerned Person: Initial Description As Of: 08/03/2020 will need to have legal and sta ble employment.
+08/03/2020 03/30/2022 Concerned Person: haha Initial Description As Of: 08/03/2020 will need to have legal and stal ble employment.
 Update As Of: 09/30/2021 currently unemployed.
 Responsibilities Start Date Expected Completion Date Responsible Person vill have legal source of employment.
-She will provide pay stubs to the Department. yill be able to provide for 08/03/2020 02/28/2022
+She will provide pay stubs to the Department. vill be able to provide for 08/03/2020 02/28/2022